loadmill/loadmill-kafka-relay/README.md

 Optional query parameters:
 - `filter` (string, optional): A regular expression to filter the topic's messages by.
+- `headerFilter` (string, optional): A regular expression to filter the topic's messages by a header value.
 - `multiple` (number, optional): The number of messages to consume.
 Will return the latest `multiple` messages.
 Minimum value is 1, maximum value is 100.
 Defaults to 1.
 - `timeout` (number, optional): The maximum time (in seconds) to wait for a message to be available.
 If no message is available after the timeout, an error will be returned.
 Minimum value is 5, maximum value is 25.
 Defaults to 25.
 - `text` (boolean, optional): Whether to return the message value as a string (and not parse it as JSON).
 Defaults to false.